Limits of Probability Measures with General Coefficients: Introduction

 \subsection{Paper Organization}

 The organization of this paper is as follows.
-In \Cref{sec:operators}, we introduce the notation for formal power series and Dunkl operators.
-Next, in \Cref{sec:formal}, we go over results on the limits of operators on formal series with $N$ variables which are symmetric in $N-1$ variables as $N$ increases to $\infty$.
-Afterwards, in \Cref{sec:main}, we prove results important to proving \Cref{lln}, and in \Cref{sec:measures}, we prove \Cref{lln}.
-Following this, in \Cref{sec:eigenvalue}, we apply \Cref{lln} to the $\beta$-Hermite ensemble.
-Next, in \Cref{appendix:a}, we state and prove several combinatorial formulas which are used throughout the paper.
-Finally, in \Cref{appendix:b}, we state additional results for formal series.
+In \Cref{sec:formal}, we discuss results on applying sequences of operators to formal series with $N$ variables which are symmetric in $N-1$ variables as $N$ increases to $\infty$.
+Afterwards, in \Cref{sec:main}, we prove results involved in the proof of \Cref{lln}, and in \Cref{sec:measures}, we prove the theorem.
+Following this, in \Cref{sec:eigenvalue}, we apply \Cref{lln} to the $\beta$-Hermite ensemble and discuss a generalization of the theorem, see \Cref{cor:scale}.
+Finally, in \Cref{sec:coeff}, we consider the coefficients resulting from applications of Dunkl operators as polynomials in $\theta$ and $N$ and prove \Cref{thm:equivalence} and discuss a generalization to the regime $|N\theta_N|\rightarrow\infty$.

-\textbf{Acknowledgements.} This is a continuation of research done in MIT UROP+.
-The author would like to thank Matthew Nicoletti for being the mentor for the research and suggesting the problem.
-Also, the author would like to thank Alexei Borodin and Vadim Gorin for giving comments on the paper.
+\textbf{Acknowledgements.} This paper is a continuation of research done in MIT UROP+.
+I would like to thank my UROP+ mentor Matthew Nicoletti for providing useful guidance and suggesting the problem.
+Also, I would like to thank Alexei Borodin and Vadim Gorin for giving comments on this paper.